Assertive Strategies for Making & Refusing Requests

 The ability to make and refuse requests assertively is a key element in emotionally honest, direct communication and in building positive, meaningful relationships.

-These strategies for Making & Refusing Requests are excerpted from Session 10 of How to Be Angry: An Assertive Anger Expression Group Guide for Kids & Teens.
+These strategies for Making & Refusing Requests are excerpted from How to Be Angry: Strategies to Help Kids Express Anger Constructively.
 For more information or activity ideas on how to to teach assertive phrasing to kids, please check out How to Be Angry on this site or on amazon.com.